-Ronnie Ortiz-Magro's Wild Journey That Started WithJersey Shore
+Ronnie Ortiz-Magro's Road to This Rocky Relationship With Jen Harley

 "I miss her and I love her and I definitely regret all the negative s--t I've ever done," Ronnie lamented later in the episode after Sammi said she had to leave the house.
 "Definitely more now than ever."

-They got back together and broke up, and then reunited, during the course of season five in Italy.
+They got back together and broke up, and then reunited, during the course of season four in Italy.

 Catching up with THR in March 2012 before heading back to shoot season six, Ronnie said he had moved out to Los Angeles "to try to get into the acting," he had plans to get Ron Ron Juice (the fruity cocktail he first concocted in season one—while the guys were waiting for the girls get ready to go out—and which restaurant menus and fans were quick to replicate) on store shelves, he had an appearance as a version of himself in The Three Stooges movie that was coming out and he had just been Punk'd by Bam Margera.